-2434 (2) Such moratorium shall not apply to (A) affordable housing 2435 applications for assisted housing in which ninety-five per cent of the 2436 dwelling units are restricted to persons and families whose income is 2437 less than or equal to sixty per cent of the median income, (B) other 2438 affordable housing applications for assisted housing containing forty or 2439 fewer dwelling units, or (C) affordable housing applications which were 2440 filed with a commission pursuant to this section prior to the date upon 2441 which the moratorium takes effect.

-(3) Eligible units completed before a moratorium has begun, but that were not counted toward establishing eligibility for such moratorium, may be counted toward establishing eligibility for a subsequent moratorium.
-Eligible units completed after a moratorium has begun may be counted toward establishing eligibility for a subsequent may be counted toward establishing eligibility for a subsequent may be counted toward establishing eligibility for a subsequent may be counted toward establishing eligibility for a subsequent may be counted toward establishing eligibility for a subsequent

-(4) (A) [The] Except as provided in subparagraph (B) of this subdivision, the commissioner shall issue a certificate of affordable housing project completion for the purposes of this subsection upon finding that there has been completed within the municipality one or more affordable housing developments which create housing unitequivalent points equal to (i) the greater of two per cent of all dwelling

-2454 units in the municipality, as reported in the most recent United States 2455 decennial census, or seventy-five housing unit-equivalent points, or (ii) 2456 for any municipality that has (I) adopted an affordable housing plan in 2457 accordance with section 8-30j, as amended by this act, (II) twenty 2458 thousand or more dwelling units, as reported in the most recent United 2459 States decennial census, and (III) previously qualified for a moratorium 2460 in accordance with this section, one and one-half per cent of all dwelling 2461 units in the municipality, as reported in the most recent United States 2462 decennial census.
+- (2) Such moratorium shall not apply to (A) affordable housing applications for assisted housing in which ninety-five per cent of the dwelling units are restricted to persons and families whose income is less than or equal to sixty per cent of the median income, (B) other affordable housing applications for assisted housing containing forty or fewer dwelling units, or (C) affordable housing applications which were filed with a commission pursuant to this section prior to the date upon which the moratorium takes effect. - (3) Eligible units completed before a moratorium has begun, but that were not counted toward establishing eligibility for such moratorium, may be counted toward establishing eligibility for a subsequent moratorium.
+Eligible units completed after a moratorium has begun may be counted toward establishing eligibility for a subsequent moratorium. - (4) (A) [The] Except as provided in subparagraph (B) of this subdivision, the commissioner shall issue a certificate of affordable housing project completion for the purposes of this subsection upon finding that there has been completed within the municipality one or more affordable housing developments which create housing unit-equivalent points equal to (i) the greater of two per cent of all dwelling units in the municipality, as reported in the most recent United States decennial census, or seventy-five housing unit-equivalent points, or (ii) for any municipality that has (I) adopted an affordable housing plan in accordance with section 8-30j, as amended by this act, (II) twenty thousand or more dwelling units, as reported in the most recent United States decennial census, and (III) previously qualified for a moratorium in accordance with this section, one and one-half per cent of all dwelling units in the municipality, as reported in the most recent United States decennial census.

-2463 (B) If a municipality has received a final letter of eligibility from the 2464 commissioner pursuant to sections 43 and 44 of this act, the 2465 commissioner shall issue a certificate of affordable housing completion to such municipality at such time as, upon application, the 2466 2467 commissioner determines, in the commissioner's discretion, that the 2468 municipality is in compliance with the following conditions: The 2469 municipality remains in compliance with all requirements for a final letter of eligibility, and there has been completed within the 2470 2471 municipality one or more affordable housing developments which 2472 create housing unit-equivalent points equal to (i) the greater of one and 2473 three-quarter per cent of all dwelling units in the municipality, as 2474 reported in the most recent United States decennial census, or sixty-five 2475 housing unit-equivalent points, or (ii) for any municipality that (I) has 2476 adopted an affordable housing plan in accordance with section 8-30j, as 2477 amended by this act, (II) has twenty thousand or more dwelling units, 2478 as reported in the most recent United States decennial census, and (III) 2479 previously qualified for a moratorium in accordance with this section, 2480 one and one-half per cent of all dwelling units in the municipality, as 2481 reported in the most recent United States decennial census.
+(B) If a municipality has received a final letter of eligibility from the commissioner pursuant to sections 38 and 39 of this act, the commissioner shall issue a certificate of affordable housing completion to such municipality at such time as, upon application, the commissioner determines, in the commissioner's discretion, that the municipality is in compliance with the following conditions: The municipality remains in compliance with all requirements for a final letter of eligibility, and there has been completed within the municipality one or more affordable housing developments which create housing unit-equivalent points equal to (i) the greater of one and three-quarter per cent of all dwelling units in the municipality, as reported in the most recent United States decennial census, or sixty-five housing unit-equivalent points, or (ii) for any municipality that (I) has adopted an affordable housing plan in accordance with section 8-30j, as amended by this act, (II) has twenty thousand or more dwelling units, as reported in the most recent United States decennial census, and (III) previously qualified for a moratorium in accordance with this section, one and one-half per cent of all dwelling units in the municipality, as reported in the most recent United States decennial census.